 Furthermore, by adopting the principles of the Three Lines Model*, we aim to maintain and enhance the effectiveness of our risk management efforts.

-For risks other than priority risks (departmental management risks), in addition to the general managers of each department who are risk management officers, various committees and Group companies act as risk response organizations (risk owners) (the First Line) to appropriately prevent and manage the risks, reporting to the Risk Management Committee.
-The corporate departments and the planning departments of each business division (the Second Line) monitor and provide support and guidance regarding risk management at each department.
-The Internal Audit Department (the Third Line) audits and provides advice, from an independent standpoint, regarding the risk management of the corporate departments and planning departments of each business division.
+For department-managed risks, in addition to the general managers of each department who are risk management officers, various committees and Group companies act as risk response organizations (risk owners) (the First Line) to appropriately prevent and manage the risks, reporting to the Risk Management Committee.
+The corporate departments and the planning departments of each business division (the Second Line) conduct monitoring, guidance, and support regarding risk management at each department, among other activities.
+The Internal Audit Department (the Third Line) conducts audits, verifications, and provides advice, from an independent standpoint, regarding risk management by each department and Group company, as well as regarding the monitoring, guidance, and support provided by the corporate and planning departments of each business division regarding risk management at each department and Group company.
 Also, the Risk Management Committee operates independently of the Audit and Supervisory Board and the Chief Risk Management Officer (Tokyo Tatemono's President) is not a member of the Audit and Supervisory Board.

 The Sustainability Committee acts as the risk response organization (risk owner) to manage sustainability risks in cooperation with relevant departments, and reports key matters in its activities to the Risk Management Committee.

-Important matters deliberated by the Risk Management Committee, such as the risk management structure, policies, and annual plans, as well as the status of risk management efforts, are submitted to or reported to the Board of Directors.
+Important matters deliberated by the Risk Management Committee, such as the risk management structure, policies, and annual plans, are submitted to or reported to the Board of Directors.
 The Board supervises the effectiveness of the Group's overall risk management, including sustainability-related risks.

 • *